Overview

 History

 The pass began life as the Kerry Pass, a famine‑relief road cut in 1847 during the Great Irish Famine.
-The public‑works scheme was intended to provide paid employment for the destitute, and the track was built by hand under extremely harsh conditions.
-After the road was upgraded in the early 20th century, it was renamed in honour of Timothy Michael Healy (1867‑1931), the first Governor‑General of the Irish Free State.
-The original Irish name, Bealach Scairte, survives alongside the Anglicised Ballaghscart or Ballyscarta.
+It was one of many public‑works projects intended to provide paid employment for the destitute when the potato crop failed.
+Workers built the track by hand under harsh conditions, often with inadequate tools and irregular wages.
+After a 20th‑century upgrade the road was renamed in honour of Timothy Michael Healy (1867‑1931), the first Governor‑General of the Irish Free State.
+The original Irish name, Bealach Scairt – “the way of the sheltered caves” – survives alongside the Anglicised forms Ballaghscart or Ballyscarta.

 What to See & Do

-• Scenic Viewpoints – At the summit you’ll find a small pull‑in area that offers a sweeping outlook over Glanmore Lake and the surrounding peaks.
-The viewpoint is popular with photographers; the lake mirrors the sky and the distant sea, creating a picture‑perfect scene.
+- Scenic Viewpoints – At the summit a small pull‑in area offers sweeping outlooks over Glanmore Lake and the surrounding peaks.
+The spot is popular with photographers; the lake mirrors the sky and the distant sea, creating a picture‑perfect scene.

-• Panoramic Vistas – From the lower pull‑outs you can capture the glittering waters of Bantry Bay on the southeast side and the winding Kenmare River on the northwest.
-The contrast between the deep blue of the water and the muted greys of the mountains makes for striking compositions.
+- Panoramic Vistas – Lower pull‑outs provide classic shots of the glittering waters of Bantry Bay on the southeast side and the winding Kenmare River on the northwest.
+The contrast between deep blue water and the muted greys of the mountains makes for striking compositions.

 Practical Information